survivejs/react-book/manuscript/04_implementing_notes.md

 ## Extracting `Notes`

 If we keep on growing `App` like this, we'll end up in trouble soon.
 Currently, `App` deals with too many concerns.
 It shouldn't have to know what `Notes` look like.
 That's a perfect candidate for a component.
-As earlier, we'll want something that will accept a prop, say `items`, and is able to render them in a list.
+As earlier, we'll want something that will accept a prop, say `notes`, and is able to render them in a list.
 We already have logic for that in `App`.
 It needs to be moved out.

 T> Recognizing components is an important skill when working with React.
 There's small overhead to creating them and it allows you to model your problems in exact terms.
 At higher levels, you will just worry about layout and connecting data.
 As you go lower in the architecture, you start to see more concrete structures.

 A good first step towards a neater `App` is to define `Notes`.
 It will rely on the rendering logic we already set up.
 We are just moving it to a component of its own.
-Specifically, we'll want to perform `<Notes items={notes} />` at `render()` method of `App`.
+Specifically, we'll want to perform `<Notes notes={notes} />` at `render()` method of `App`.
 That's just nice.

-You probably have the skills to implement `Notes` by now.
-Extract the logic from `App` and push it to a component of its own.
-Remember to attach `this.props.items` to the rendering logic.
-This way our interface works as expected.
 I've included complete implementation below for reference:

 **app/components/Notes.jsx**